Square Data Shows Beauty Industry Recovery as Gross Payment Volume Rises 121% Year-over-Year

 Square Appointments recently marked its 200,000,000th booking in the first half of 2021.
 As the all-in-one scheduling POS software for beauty and personal care, Square Appointments enabled businesses to be nimble and quickly adapt, ultimately helping them rebound from the pandemic.

 “2020 was extremely hard for many reasons and we had to completely reimagine how to navigate so many things, and most of all how to communicate and set expectations with clients,” said Jessica Heckman, Owner of The Beautiful Co.
-Salon in Greenville, SC.
+Hair & Lashes in Greenville, SC.
 “The client experience has always been at the center of our business and Square Appointments is a premium part of that experience since it enabled us to clearly communicate with our clients during COVID so they understood what was going on.”

 From Q1 2020 to Q1 2021, businesses using Square Appointments saw an average 23% decrease in booking no-shows and 63% increase in completed reservations, helping businesses keep their calendars booked for maximized sales during a time when they needed it most.
 Square Appointments’ monthly active users also grew 85% year-over-year as of May 2021.
 During that same period, nearly half of merchants onboarded to Square Appointments were new to Square as beauty and personal care businesses continued to turn to the POS solution for its ability to prepare and meet their needs.

 Beyond its booking capabilities, beauty and personal care businesses use Square Appointments to not only sell services, but also physical goods to boost total order value and profit.
 By integrating both retail and services, Square Appointments saw roughly a 45% year-over-year increase in businesses selling retail products as of May 2021.